pacoseventeen/secretSanta/README.md

 and then destroys the data.
 The goal is for the secret to remain a secret to every single person involved.

-The included usersExampleFile.json shows the expected formatting for the users file.
+The included usersExampleFile.json shows the planned formatting for the users file.